-Exeter Graduate Swaps Education for PR Experience – Life as a PR Intern8th April 2013 / Blog
+Exeter Graduate Swaps Education for PR Experience – Life as a PR Intern8th April 2013 / All, Nellie News

 Hello, my name is Harriet Bowyer and I have just started interning at Nellie PR.
 After getting through the standard post university blues I decided that it was time to get myself onto that all important career ladder once and for all, which has started with an internship at Nellie PR.

 As an Exeter graduate, it’s great to be back on campus, albeit on the working side of things which will take some getting used to!
 That aside, this is my second internship to date and so far, being the ‘new girl’ is going (I think?!) well and is definitely a step in the right direction concerning the ‘grand career plan’.